 A few years later, I went through another big transition when I decided to go freelance.
 I’d had a great time working as an in-house translator, but I’d always been independent, and working for someone else simply didn’t give me the sense of freedom I was looking for.
 It was time for me to move on and grow, but a lack of confidence and the fear of not finding any clients stopped me from taking the leap.
 It’s only after months of hesitation that I finally decided to go solo.
 To my surprise, it didn’t take me very long to find clients, and although a few sacrifices had to be made, I was soon working full-time and making more money than when I was employed.

 I enrolled with the Coaching Academy, in London, to study for a diploma in Personal Performance Coaching, and later a diploma in Small Business Coaching.
 Finding the time to train for a new job whilst working full-time wasn’t easy, but the skills and techniques I learned on the course, as well as the support of my own coach, helped me to stay motivated and focused.
-As I still had a passion for translation, I decided to align my existing job with my new career, and as well as coaching clients through change, I now also specialise in the translation of coaching materials and training programmes.
+As I still had a passion for translation, I decided to align my existing job with my new career, and created Coaching For Translators.

 When I’m not coaching and translating, I enjoy travelling and going to improvised comedy classes.
 Both activities give me opportunities to explore new territories, either abroad or on stage, and allow me to keep on growing as an individual.